bitprophet/releases/README.rst

 for multiple release lines) and thus doesn't use itself.
 Here's a by-hand
 changelog:

+* 2013.11.05: **0.3.0**:

+    * Issue #1/#10 - allow using '0' as a dummy issue number, which will result in no issue number/link being displayed.
+Thanks to Markus Zapke-Gründemann and Hynek Schlawack for patches & discussion.

+        * This feature lets you categorize changes that aren't directly related to issues in your tracker.
+It's an improvement over, and replacement for, the previous "vanilla bullet list items are treated as bugs" behavior.
+        * Said behavior (non-role-prefixed bullet list items turning into regular bugs) is being retained as there's not a lot to gain from deactivating it.

 * 2013.10.04: **0.2.4**:

     * Handful of typos, doc tweaks & addition of a .gitignore file.
 Thanks to